queer-community-allies/queer-community-allies/resources/index.md

 ## 🏳️‍🌈 Scholarships
 Looking for a scholarship?
 A great place to start is checking whether the university/college/school has a LGBTQ resource center.
 A center can help you identify local resources, support groups, & scholarships!
 [Scholarships we've found for LGBTQ teens](/scholarships)

-## 🏳️‍🌈 Nearby Teen Volunteer Opps
+## 🏳️‍🌈 Nearby Teen Volunteer Opportunities

 List under construction